Skip to main content

 Please respect the policies and the terms of usage of any given map service provider!

-Beside this in the advanced setting tab you will find two buttons:
+In the upper part of the advanced settings tab you will find the following buttons:

 • Restore default settings - which restores the initial settings of the app, including connected location and tag library, so be careful before confirming.
 You can also export the locations and the tag library and then import them after a reset.